jsravn/old-blog/_posts/2013-06-26-thinkpad-x220-arch.md

 {% endhighlight %}

 This has the effect of reducing the wakeups of the two background writers - jbd2 in ext4 and the kernel flushers.
 The larger these values, the more likely you are to lose data.
-And with applications that call `fsync` frequently like Chromium, I don't expect much of a power saving.

 `/proc/sys/vm/laptop_mode` should be left alone unless you have a mechanical disk drive - in which case, you may be better off using laptop-mode-tools.